d4rks1d33/Gemini-Flipper/README.md

 Currently in development stage, here I'm going to upload the .js code that I currently use so that anyone who wants to join and help improve it can make their PRs and also for those C developers who want to help create the native Flipper app and be accessible by everyone from https://lab.flipper.net/apps

-Important: Now the javascript app works with the new firmware! 🎉🎉
+~~Important: Now the javascript app works with the new firmware! 🎉🎉~~

+Important: Due to changes in the Flipper Zero firmware regarding the implementation of mJs and the changes it had, the .js application no longer works with the new versions of the firmware, but don't worry the native app in C is close to the end to be released so that everyone can enjoy it

 ## How it is work